aminzadenoori/distaster-response-project/README.md

 * Sklearn

 ## Project Descriptions<a name = "descriptions"></a>
-there are three components in this project that are:
+There are three components in this project that are:

 1. **ETL Pipeline:** `process_data.py` file contain the script to create ETL pipline which: